-The EU MDR and IVDR will usher in increased post-market surveillance (PMS) requirements for all MedTech companies.
+All MedTech companies face increased post-market surveillance (PMS) requirements under the EU MDR and IVDR.
 A PMS plan will incorporate a Post-Market Clinical Follow-up (PMCF) plan or justification for why it is unnecessary.

-This future landscape requires MedTech companies to maximize their Post Market Surveillance by using real-world data to detect signals of defective devices in the field before a recall becomes necessary.
+This future landscape requires MedTech companies to maximize their Post Market Surveillance by using real-world data to detect defects before recalls are necessary by using real-world data.

-- How to identify the data that can aid their PMS efforts
+- Identify the data that can aid their PMS efforts

-- To generate new data promptly to support PMS
+- Generating new data promptly to support PMS

-- How to dedicate time and resources for PMS documentation
+- Dedicating time and resources to PMS documentation

 - Monitoring the use of medicines in everyday practice